United Arab Emirates–United States relations: Military

 The United States maintains three military bases in the United Arab Emirates.
 The three bases are Al Dhafra Air Base, Al Minhad Air Base, and the Fujairah Naval Base.
 A major military hospital modelled on the central American medical facility in Germany, Landstuhl Regional Medical Center, is also being built in the UAE which will be operated by the United States Army, United States Department of Defense, and the United Arab Emirates Armed Forces.

 According to Richard A. Clarke, then U.S. National Coordinator for Security, Infrastructure Protection and Counter-terrorism and a contributor in the 9/11 Commission Report, the UAE is the United States' best counter-terrorism ally in the Gulf.
-According to previous U.S. ambassador to UAE Richard G. Olson, Deputy Commander of the UAE Armed Forces Mohammed bin Zayed Al Nahyan structured the UAE Armed forces to be closely aligned with the U.S. military.

 The United Arab Emirates Armed Forces are the only Arab country to commit military troops for humanitarian aid missions in the US-led War in Afghanistan.
-The UAE military is nicknamed "Little Sparta" by United States Armed Forces Generals and specifically by former U.S. defense secretary James Mattis due to its active and effective military role, particularly in the War on Terrorism, despite its small active personnel.
+The UAE military is nicknamed "Little Sparta" by United States Armed Forces Generals and specifically by former U.S. defense secretary James Mattis due to its active and effective military role, particularly in the war on terrorism, despite its small active personnel.
 Mattis has also called the UAE led 2016 Battle of Mukalla operation a model for American troops, referencing how the United Arab Emirates Armed Forces liberated the port of Mukalla from Al-Qaeda in the Arabian Peninsula forces in 36 hours after being held by AQAP for more than a year.
 Prior to joining the Trump administration, Mattis received permission from the U.S. military after retiring from the Marine Corps to work as a military adviser to the United Arab Emirates Armed Forces.

 The United Arab Armed Forces also receive defense advice from two former top U.S. military commanders, former secretary of defense James Mattis and General John R. Allen, a retired United States Marine Corps four-star general and former commander of the NATO International Security Assistance Force.